JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 Introduction to LLMs
 ------
-For those interested in learning more about LLMs, I have put together a reading list availabel [here](https://www.zotero.org/groups/5650079/llm_foundations_reading/items/PA9EGZCE)!
+For those interested in learning more about LLMs, I have put together a reading list [here](https://www.zotero.org/groups/5650079/llm_foundations_reading/items/PA9EGZCE)!

 This website
 ------